Wei-Tsung/HuBMAP-HPA---Hacking-the-Human-Body/README.md

 Methodology
 --

-<strong>This competition we mainly use the official HPA annotation data for training.</strong>
+<strong>This competition we mainly use the official HPA annotation image for training.</strong>

 1. Key points of the algorithm: Due to the different data sources of the test set (from HuBMAP), there is a distribution difference/skew between the test set and the training set.
 In order to minimize the distribution difference between these two datasets, the training set is preprocessed with a coloring tool in data processing, and different colorings are used respectively for constructing multiple pre-processed candidate dataset.